Backend-Interview-Questions/JavaScript-Interview-Question/List of Questions asked in the interview- for Entire batch  - Sheet1/List of Questions asked in the interview- for Entire batch  - Sheet1.md

 js data types
 One DSA problem , About indexing, About transation , CSS flex, Who is webpage render

 1. Index in mongodb
-2. React DOM
-3. NUMBER OF characters in the sentence
-4. in a hat, 1 to100 numbers are written in a piece of paper.
-From the hat you have to take 2 piece of paper, then take the difference of both numbers and write that difference in separate paper and put it into the hat and remove both withdrawal paper.how many steps are required to get a single piece of paper.
-1. Index in mongodb
-2. React DOM
 3. NUMBER OF characters in the sentence
 4. in a hat, 1 to100 numbers are written in a piece of paper.
 From the hat you have to take 2 piece of paper, then take the difference of both numbers and write that difference in separate paper and put it into the hat and remove both withdrawal paper.how many steps are required to get a single piece of paper.